Frequently Asked Questions

 Texts & Study

 The complete Hatha Yoga Pradipika (4 chapters, 389 verses) and Patañjali’s Yoga Sūtras (4 Pādas, 196 sūtras).
-Each verse and sūtra is presented with the original Devanagari, IAST transliteration, and an English translation.
+Every verse and sūtra appears with the original Devanagari, IAST transliteration, and English translation.
+Free to read, always — no account required.

 Highlighted Sanskrit terms on verse and sūtra pages.
-Tap one and a concise definition appears inline — no need to navigate away.
-Quick Terms require a free account.
+Tap one and a concise definition appears inline — no need to leave the text you’re studying.
+Also accessible in chat with SwamiGPT, DharmaGPT, and TapasAI.
+Available with a free Starter account.

 Journal & Sparkmarks

 A personal space for reflections linked to specific verses, sūtras, or glossary terms.
-When you compose an entry from a text page, the source passage is embedded as a blockquote.
-Entries support markdown, tags, and a public/private toggle.
-Journal entries are private by default — you choose when to share.
+Compose from any text page and the source passage is embedded as a blockquote.
+Entries support markdown, tags, and a public/private toggle — private by default.
+Your journal is where study becomes practice.

-Emoji bookmarks.
-Tap the ✦ icon on any verse, sūtra, or glossary term to tag it with up to three emoji — use whatever system feels natural to you.
-Your sparked content is collected on a dedicated Sparkmarks page where you can filter by emoji or content type.
+Emoji bookmarks on any verse, sūtra, or glossary term.
+Tap the flame on the Sparkbar, choose up to three emoji, and mark what resonates — use whatever system feels natural to you.
+Your Sparkmarks are collected on a dedicated page where you can filter by emoji or content type.

-Cover images for journal entries.
-Upload a JPEG, PNG, or WebP image (up to 5MB) to set the visual tone for your reflection.
+Cover images for your journal entries — a photo, illustration, or anything that captures the moment.
+Upload a JPEG, PNG, or WebP (up to 5MB).
 Available to Aspirant and Teacher members.

 Yes.
-Visit your export page to download selected entries as a formatted PDF or Markdown file.
-You can choose which text layers to include, and AI Sparks annotations are included if present.
+Download selected entries as a formatted PDF or Markdown file.
+AI Sparks annotations are preserved when present.
+Your data is yours.

 Privacy & Data

-Only you, unless you choose to make them public.
+Only you, unless you choose otherwise.
 Entries are private by default.
-Even public entries are only visible to logged-in practitioners.
+Even entries you make public are only visible to logged-in practitioners.

 Yes.
-You can block other practitioners from their profile page.
+Block from any practitioner’s profile page.
 Blocking is bidirectional — they won’t see your entries and you won’t see theirs.

 Reading & Accessibility

 Yes.
-Practitioners with a free account or above can choose from 15 typefaces — each selected for proven legibility and accessibility, including Atkinson Hyperlegible (designed by the Braille Institute) and Lexend (designed for reading fluency).
-Set a global preference in your settings, or use the per-page font selector (the “Aa” button) on verse, sūtra, and term pages.
+Choose from 15 typefaces, each selected for proven legibility — including Atkinson Hyperlegible (designed by the Braille Institute) and Lexend (designed for reading fluency).
+Set a global preference in your settings, or use the per-page “Aa” selector on verse, sūtra, and term pages.
+Available with a free Starter account.

 Still have questions?